philfrei/AudioCue-maven/README.md

 code is not entirely compatible with version 2.0.0 and beyond*, and in some cases will require tinkering in order to work.

-A new *examples* project has been written but has not yet been posted, and a series of tutorial videos have been scripted but not yet recorded.
+A new *tutorial examples* project has been written but has not yet been finalized and posted, and, a series of videos has been scripted but not yet recorded.
 Watch this space--I will post links here when the material is ready.

-Functionality that will be illustrated includes the following:
+Functionality to be illustrated includes the following:
 - the real time response of an `AudioCue` to `JSlider`-driven changes to volume, panning and pitch;
+- the use of scaling functions for enhanced control of volume and panning;
 - the mixing of multiple `Audiocues` in an `AudioMixer`, creating an aleatory soundscape;
 - the utilization of `AudioCue` *Listeners*, including an example where an animation reacts to the beginning and the completion of a playback;
-- the loading of an `AudioCue` directly with PCM data and other PCM-related utilities.
+- the loading of an `AudioCue` directly with PCM data and other PCM-related utilities;
+- the playback of a sound cue from a file rather than an `AudioCue` in the `AudioMixer` via implementation of `AudioMixerTrack` interface.

 ## Contribute to project